What Is The Best Way To Mount Things To The Wall Of My RV?

 How to Mount Things on the Wall of Your RV

 I have a 2005 Coachmen Freedom Class C Motorhome that we purchased last year.
-Now that we have spent some time in it, we want to make some minor upgrades, and some will require screwing screws into the RV walls on the interior. (for example adding an LCD TV that is wall mounted)
+Now that we have spent some time in it, we want to make some minor upgrades, and some will require screwing screws into the RV walls on the interior. (for example adding a TV that is wall mounted)

 I am familiar with doing these in a home made of wood and drywall using mollys or finding a stud.
 Is this similar for RV's?